ericmasiello/soundcloud-shortcode/readme.txt

 2. This is how the default player looks, which uses HTML5.

 == Changelog ==
+= 2.3 =
+* Don’t use oEmbed anymore because of various bugs.
+* Standard http://soundcloud.com/<user> permalinks will always return the flash widget.
+Use the widget generator on the website to get an API url.

 = 2.2 =
 * Improved default options support